 How much could I save by switching business electricity?

-How does switching business electricity work?
+How does switching work for business customers?

-Will my business electricity be disrupted?
+Will my business electricity be disrupted if I switch?

 What are the different business electricity tariff options?